 \subsection{Probabilistic forecasts}

-The most common way to go from point to probabilistic forecasts is to construct quantile forecasts or prediction intervals (PIs).
-Instead of forecasting the expected value of the future price, we predict the price range in which the future price will fall with a given probability ($\alpha$).
-If we continue with this idea and extend it to construct multiple PIs, the final outcome will be a set of quantiles of many different levels.
-In this research, the objective is to forecast 99 percentiles ($q = 1\%,2\%,...,99\%$), which is a reasonably accurate approximation of a full distribution.
+A common way to compute probabilistic forecasts is to construct quantile forecasts.
+Instead of predicting the expected value of the future price, we predict the price range within which the future price will fall with a given probability ($\alpha$).
+If we continue with this idea and extend it to construct multiple prediction intervals (PIs), the end result will be a set of quantiles of many different levels.
+In this research, the goal is to predict 99 percentiles ($q = 1\%,2\%,...,99\%$), which is a reasonably accurate approximation of the full distribution.

-In the econometric literature, there are many different methods that can be used to obtain a quantile forecast, with the easiest and probably the most common method being the so-called historical simulation.
-However, in the case of electricity price forecasting, the QRA model plays a crucial role and can be treated as a gold standard in probabilistic EPF.
-In this paper, historical simulation and QRA are used as benchmarks, and a novel approach to construct prediction intervals with smoothing quantile regression is proposed.